CarolMmai/Late-Product-Deliveries-Analysis/README.md

 ### Dataset Information
 ---

-This dataset comprises a historical fact table from SQL containing data from SAP.
+This dataset comprises sytnthetic data simulating actual historical fact table from SQL containing data from SAP.
 It includes crucial details for a late product delivery report, such as dates and times related to various measurements in product delivery.

 The dimension tables, modeled in a star schema format along with the fact table, consist of a Power BI hard-coded date table, customer details with unique identifiers, and information about product source locations and product classifications.